karaz-debug/crypto_arbitrage_bot/README.md

 ## 10/8/
  ## TODOS:
-  - [x] 1.Register and obtain API keys for exchanges like Binance, Kraken,Coinbase - NOT DONE
+  - [x] 1.Register and obtain API keys for exchanges like Binance, Kraken,Coinbase -  DONE
   - [x] 2.Write a simple script to fetch account balances or current prices to ensure connections are successful. -  DONE

   - [x] 3.Fetch Tickers from Each Exchange: - DONE